PHOTO SUBMISSION GUIDELINES

 C) Photos that are over 25 years old that you own and are part of your collection may be submitted so long as you say they are part of your collection and don't lead me to believe you took the photo.
 You can not say a photo of a brand new Pierce that was delivered ten minutes ago is part of your collection.
 If you know who took the photo, please include that information as well.

 Photos are posted at a resolution of 800X600.
 Please keep that in mind when you submit photos via email.
-I keep the original photos in case I need to go back and make a correction, but for the site everything is resized to that 800X600.
-If you send in a small image, it won't look good when it's resized, thus I will not accept images smaller than 640X480.
+If you send in a small image, it won't look good when it's resized, thus I can not use it.
 Large originals are ok, just watch the file sizes as many email servers have a 10MB per email limit.
 Photos can be submitted to me via email at WEBSITE EMAIL.
-I answer all email submissions/inquiries, so if you don't get a reply within 48 hours then I most likely never received your email.
+I answer all email submissions/inquiries, so if you don't get a reply within 72 hours then I most likely never received your email.
 If you are on Facebook, you may also post photos to the Facebook Group if you want to.
 CLICK HERE.

-This is my site and I call the shots regarding what photos I use.
+This is my site and is privately owned and operated by myself.
 I reserve the right to accept or reject any photo submitted.
 Just because you submit a photo, doesn't necessarily mean I'm going to use it.
 With that said, I try and make every effort to give every photographer a chance to have their work displayed.
-I have to set limitations, but this site is for everyone and I make the best effort to acknowledge anyone that wants to contribute.
+I have to set limitations, but this site is for the benefit of everyone and I make the best effort to acknowledge anyone that wants to contribute.

 As always, thank you to the countless photographers that submit photos.
 You make the site what it is.
 Keep taking photos and keep sending them in.